 Gardena is primarily a residential community with almost 45 percent of the total land area designated for residential use in the General Plan.
 According to the DOF estimates, there were 21,982 housing units in Gardena in 2020.
+Table II-13 shows that in 2020 over 52 percent were 21,982 housing units in Gardena in 2020.
 Table II-13 shows that in 2020 over 52 percent of the total units in Gardena were single-family units and 42.1 percent were multiple-family units.
 Mobile homes accounted for the remaining 5.7 percent of the housing stock.
 In comparison, the 2020 countywide housing total of approximately 3.59 million units was 54.8 percent single-family, 43.6 percent multiple-family units and 1.6 percent to mobile homes.